mesa1014/Rat_Stomach_Sim/README.md

   https://nodejs.org/en/

-  usually it comes with npm, otherwise install npm as well.
+  usually, it comes with npm, otherwise, install npm as well.

 - clone the repo and go to the root folder.
 Run the following command in the terminal: